 When the digital graphics age began in the early 1990’s, my husband Gerry suggested I might be interested in the brand new field of computer graphics.
 I was amazed at what the new software could do with photographs, I figured that my career would now be manipulating photographs and swishing some color around.
 I was excited, but I had no idea that I would end up a portrait painter!

 Since childhood, I had harbored a secret desire to become an artist.
-At age 47 I had finally begun to take Drawing on the Right Side of the Brain at Cal State Long Beach and UCLA, and of course I had all my training in photography, but I didn’t even know how to turn on a computer.
-I figured out what classes I would need and enrolled at a UCLA extension in art history, color theory, graphic design, and Photoshop.
+At age 47 I finally began to study art.
+I took Drawing on the Right Side of the Brain at Cal State Long Beach and UCLA, and of course I had all my training in photography, but I didn’t even know how to turn on a computer.
+I figured out what classes I would need and enrolled in art history, color theory, graphic design, and Photoshop at UCLA.
 In those early days, Photoshop was extremely difficult, and it took about nine steps to achieve an effect that now takes one click.
-I remember sitting out on the curb behind the Photoshop class, crying in frustration.
+I remember sitting outside on the curb behind the Photoshop class, crying in frustration.
 But I wanted to learn Photoshop and Painter so badly that I forced myself to sit at my new computer at home and go through all the software manuals, taking notes and figuring things out.
 It was extremely difficult for me, so I popped homeopathic Calm pills to overcome my anxiety!

 When we moved to Oxnard, in 1994, I found some classes in Ventura where they were teaching Photoshop and Painter.
 In the Photoshop class, we had to complete a project, so I did this montage of my mother’s life for her birthday.
 At first I was going to put a photographic portrait I had taken of my mother in the center; but, then I decided to try drawing her portrait with the Painter software, using the photograph as a reference.
 Well, doing the art on the computer was much more fun than manipulating photographs, so I decided to change direction and become a computer portrait artist.